kuzzleio/documentation-vuepress/src/core/1/guide/guides/essentials/installing-kuzzle/index.md

 # kuzzle_1         | [✔] Kuzzle server ready
 ```

 Your Kuzzle is now up and running.
-For a quick test, you can explore the main HTTP API endpoint by clicking this link <a href="http://localhost:7512">http://localhost:7512</a> or by using cURL on the command line:
+For a quick test, you can explore the main HTTP API endpoint by clicking this link [http://localhost:7512](http://localhost:7512) or by using cURL on the command line:

 ```bash
 curl "http://localhost:7512?pretty"